 U.S. 301/Gibsonton Dr. and Big Bend Rd

 Traffic congestion is a major problem in the growing area of Hillsborough County along U.S. 301, Gibsonton Drive, and Big Bend Road.
-Gibsonton Drive is known for its high number of left-turn accidents, motorcycle crashes, and collisions caused by aggressive driving, speeding, and failure to yield.
-A total of 95 accidents occurred at the intersection of U.S. 301 and Gibsonton Drive over 15 months.
+Gibsonton Drive is known for its high number of left-turn accidents, motorcycle crashes, and also collisions caused by aggressive driving, speeding, and failure to yield.
+For example, a total of 95 accidents occurred at the intersection of U.S. 301 and Gibsonton Drive over 15 months.

-Highway 301 is also dangerous at its intersection with Big Bend Road, where 86 crashes occurred during the same timeframe.
+Highway 301 is also one of the most dangerous intersections with Big Bend Road, where 86 crashes occurred during the same timeframe.

 Neighborhood expansions and industrial development have prompted ongoing road projects to reduce heavy traffic in the area, including widening Big Bend Road to six lanes between U.S. 41 and Highway 301.
-Plans are also underway to improve the juncture of Big Bend Road with I-75 to ease traffic flow.
-A new traffic signal will be installed at the intersection of Big Bend Road and Industrial Drive.
+Additionally, plans are underway to improve the juncture of Big Bend Road with I-75 to ease traffic flow.
+A new traffic signal, for example, will be installed at the intersection of Big Bend Road and Industrial Drive.

 Bruce B. Downs Blvd/Fletcher Ave E

 In 2012, the city added five mid-block pedestrian crossings, concrete and landscaped medians, and shrubs along Fletcher Avenue to discourage jaywalking.
-It also added signs and strobe lights to alert drivers to crosswalks, bike paths, and reduced the speed limit to 35 miles per hour.
+In addition, it installed signs and strobe lights to alert drivers to crosswalks, bike paths, and reduced the speed limit to 35 miles per hour.
 Despite these efforts, the intersection still ranks among the most dangerous in Tampa.

 Hillsborough County deputies recently ramped up patrols at 19 of the most dangerous intersections in the city, including Bruce B. Downs and Fletcher Avenue.

-Here are the other intersections that law enforcement monitors as part of its “High Visibility” initiative.
+Here are some of the other most dangerous intersections that law enforcement monitors as part of its “High Visibility” initiative.

 - Hillsborough Ave, from Sawyer to Beaumont Center Blvd